RainerStaude/hass-becker-component-plus-pybecker/README.md

 to program these intermediate positions in your cover.
 Your cover will travel to the corresponding intermediate position if your double tab the UP or DOWN button on your remote.
-The default intermediate positions in the Becker integraten are `25` for UP direction and `75` for DOWN direction.
-If the cover already passed the intermediate position it will close instead.
+The default intermediate positions in the Becker integration are `25` for UP direction and `75` for DOWN direction, where `0` is `closed` and `100` is `open`.
-This behaviour is imitated by the Becker integration in Home Assistant.
+This behavior is imitated by the Becker integration in Home Assistant.
 To imitate the cover movement properly in Home Assistant it is required to set the positions properly.
-You can calculate the `intermediate_position_up` by dividing the measured runtime from closed position to the intermediate position in direction UP by the `travelling_time_up`.
+You can calculate the `intermediate_position_up`.
+You need to measure the runtime from closed position to the intermediate position in direction UP (double tap UP on your remote).
+Divide the measured time by the `travelling_time_up` and multiply the result by `100`.
+You can do the same for the `intermediate_position_up`.
+Measure the runtime from closed position to the intermediate position in direction DOWN (double tap DOWN on your remote).
+Divide the measured time by the `travelling_time_up` and multiply the result by `100`.
 ```yaml
   - platform: becker
     covers: